isomerpages/mol-services/index.md

         title: Browse Services
         subtitle:
         description: Govt Services Bundled for your Convenience, in one place
-        button: I want to...
+        button: Browse here
         url: /overview
     - infobar:
-        title: Guides to living in SG
+        title: Suggested Guides
         subtitle:
-        description: Step-by-step guides for you, when you need it the most
+        description: Not sure what to look out for when planning major life decisions?
+We have put together what might be   relevant for you during each milestone in our Singaporean life.
         button: See all guides
-        url: /starting-out
+        url: /all-guides

 ---